The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Discussion and Future Prospects

 While the NANOGrav PTA is continuing to increase our sensitivity to GWs by adding data from ongoing observations and adding new pulsars to the PTA, our limits on CW strains across the nanohertz GW frequency band and the sky have not improved as steadily as in previous data sets.
 This is due to the CRN first detected in the 12.5-year data set in \citet{12p5_gwb}, which has impacted the PTA's ability to distinguish a CW source.
 While adding a CRN to the search model that is fixed to the maximum-likelihood values from a dedicated search avoids confusion in detection analyses, this adds a significant source of noise to the PTA, and therefore limits our sensitivity to CWs at frequencies below 10 nHz.

 We have entered an interesting era where surprising results will continue to be uncovered.
 In future data sets, the CRN will likely be even more apparent in the data, and may eventually resolve to be due to a stochastic GWB from SMBHBs \citep{astro4cast}.
 In any case, due to the multi-frequency nature of the GWB, this will continue to impact CW searches, and significant efforts will be needed to continue development on methods that will allow for efficient detection of both types of nanohertz GW signals such as in \citet{bayeshopper}, as well as extensive simulations that evaluate detection possibilities, as in \citet{astro4cast}, that include multiple types of GW signal in the simulated data sets.
-Additionally, significant effort will be needed to improve sampling methods that can efficiently explore the complex CW parameter space \citep{quickcw}, particularly at high GW frequencies or if full eccentricity modeling is desired \citep{taylor2016}, complexities which will only be exacerbated as data sets expand.
+Additionally, significant effort will be needed to improve sampling methods that can efficiently explore the complex CW parameter space \citep{quickcw}, particularly at high GW frequencies or if full eccentricity modeling is desired \citep{taylor2016}.
+These complexities will only be exacerbated as data sets expand, particularly for the complex data sets produced by the IPTA, which, while more sensitive, contain more pulsars and noise parameters over which to sample.
 One promising path forward are targeted searches of quasars, which may be much more likely to host SMBHBs than random galaxies \citep{caseyclydefrac}.
 Since multi-messenger analyses can improve upper limits by a factor of 2 \citep{3c66b}, improve detection prospects \citep{liu_mma, charisi_prep}, and can be made drastically more efficient than traditional all-sky searches \citep{charisi_prep}, further development of these methods is also crucial, as with more data, electromagnetic SMBHB candidates may soon be detectable \citep{xin_CRTS}, and many more will be identified in upcoming surveys \citep{charisi_prep,agn_variability}.
 By balancing these efforts, a CW signal may soon come into reach.